-ORA-28271: No permission to read user entry in LDAP directory service
+ORA-28271: No permission to read user entry in LDAP directory service Cause: As in error message

 - Use Oracle Internet Directory Self-Service Console to check that a user search base containing this user is listed in the user search base attribute of the realm that you are using. - 2.
-Check the ACL on the User Search Base in Oracle Internet Directory to ensure that the verifierServices group has read permission on the user entry, and that this permission is not prevented by an ACL between the User Search Base entry and the user entry in the directory tree. - Check that the enterprise domain is in the password-accessible domains group for that realm Oracle Context.
+Check the ACL on the User Search Base in Oracle Internet Directory to ensure that the verifierServices group has read permission on the user entry, and that this permission is not prevented by an ACL between the User Search Base entry and the user entry in the directory tree. - 3.
+Check that the enterprise domain is in the password-accessible domains group for that realm Oracle Context.

 ORA-28272: Domain policy restricts password-based GLOBAL user authentication.
+Cause: As in error message